Discount Offer

 Question # 7

-B. had an MLO license suspended in any governmental jurisdiction.
+C. The individual had an application for an MLO license denied or an MLO license revoked or suspended in any Governmental jurisdiction.

 Explanation: